cpopoviciu/BRIDGES/README.txt

 Created based on a template from from HTML5Up.
 Information from the template developer is below.

-Part of the working research group Pi-Pirates, affiliated with East Carolina Univeristy College of Engineering and Technology.
+Part of the working research group BRIDGES, affiliated with East Carolina Univeristy College of Engineering and Technology.